How to Become an EKG Technician

 Steps to Becoming an EKG Technician

-EKG technicians come to the profession directly from high school, with on-the-job medical experience or training programs offered through community colleges and vocational schools.
-EKG training programs can take 3-6 months or up to two years to finish.
+EKG technicians enter the profession directly from high school, with on-the-job medical experience or training programs offered through community colleges and vocational schools.
+EKG training programs typically last for 3-6 months.
 Some employers may prefer candidates that complete an EKG training program.

 The steps below outline this career path.